Meet our Board

 I'm Harry, I'm 24 and I'm the secretary for Coalville CAN, alongside my other roles with the team!
 Working with CAN, I've found my passion for community and want to help Coalville to become a place where anyone and everyone can make a difference.

+Festival recently visited Snibston Colliery to explore Coalville’s rich mining heritage and gather inspiration for site-specific performance work.
 The visit gave students the opportunity to learn more about the role of the miner and the lived experiences of those who worked at the colliery, while engaging directly with the buildings, grounds and atmosphere of this significant heritage site.
 Being on location encouraged students to consider how history, place and memory can be brought to life through performance.
+During the visit, students also explored potential performance locations on the site.
+The space will help shape a student-devised, site-specific performances to be presented as part of the Coalville Theatre festival, offering audiences new ways to experience familiar places.

 The visit forms part of a wider creative programme inspired by Gary Clarke Company’s dance theatre work Coal, supporting young people to respond creatively to Coalville’s industrial past.